 Step Two: Combine Dry Ingredients

-Note: Do you prefer sour cherry muffins?
-Be sure to purchase sour cherries.
+If you prefer sour cherry muffins, be sure to purchase sour cherries.
 There’s no denying tasty tart cherry muffins!

 New to Vegan Baking?